 In 1977, a 14-year-old mentally disabled girl was charged with second-degree murder after setting a fire that tragically killed two people in Chester, Pennsylvania.
 She was tried in adult court and sentenced to die in prison.
 EJI is now challenging her sentence and seeking relief for Trina Garnett, whose story is profiled in this month’s issue of The Nation.

 Trina was a homeless 14-year-old who had suffered severe abuse, trauma, and mental illness.
 As a young child she was disfigured and scarred after being severely burned.
-She had an IQ in the borderline mental retardation range, suffered from speech impediments and other learning disabilities, and lived a life marred by chaos, extreme abuse, and poverty.
+She had an IQ in the borderline intellectual disability range, suffered from speech impediments and other learning disabilities, and lived a life marred by chaos, extreme abuse, and poverty.

 Her mother died when she was just nine years old.
 She was left living on the streets, where she had to forage for food in garbage cans, was victimized by older teens and adults, and was denied medical attention for emotional and mental health problems in the period prior to her arrest.